cis3296s25/Forza-Horizon-StatsTracker/README.md

 # Forza Horizon Stats Tracker

 ## Overview
 Forza Horizon 5 StatHub is a web application designed to allow users to view and compare their Forza Horizon 5 in-game stats with other players around the Forza Horizon 5 gaming community.
-Stats will be gathered via users self-reporting their in-game stats into the web application.
+Stats will be gathered via users self-reporting their in-game stats.
+Users will upload screenshots of their Forza Horizon 5 in-game stats in order for the web application to process and verify the validity of the stats.
 The stats that will be gathered will include: time played, credits earned, number of victories, etc. Through this website, users will be able to view a community leaderboard where they can analyze the top players’ stats or compare their own stats with another verified user.

 ![homepage](./homepage.png)

 ## Features
 - **Search for Stats**: User can search up their username for their Forza Horizon 5 Stats and it will display a stats table

-- **Compare Stats**: Signed-in user will be able to compare their stats with another user
+- **Compare Stats**: Verified users will be able to compare their stats with other verified users in the community

 - **View Leaderboard**: Users will be able to view a leaderboard of verified users to see where they rank amongst other users

 - **Update Stats**: Registered users can update their existing stats to reflect their latest in-game progress.

+- **Inputting Stats via Screenshots**: Users will be able to upload screenshots of their stats in the Forza Horizon 5 gmae instead of having to manually input data for each required stats field

 ## Conceptual Design
 - **Backend**: Node.js, express